The Stress of Selling a Home

 Pros of Selling a House Directly to a Stockton Cash Home Buyer:

 There are so many benefits of selling to a cash home buyer that transcend the conventional thinking in real estate.
 If anything has changed in the past 10 years its that selling real estate is no longer a one size fits all strategy.
 If it were the statistics would be different regarding the sales of all houses.
 Most sellers just dont understand the numbers.
 Why should they?
 How Can They?
-The numbers are obscured by the industries powerful advertising and the only way anyone ever reads anything different
+The numbers are obscured by the industries powerful marketing and the only way anyone ever reads anything different is by venturing out looking for more information.

-In addition, if you are not working with an agent, you will be able to save a lot of money on commissions, agent fees, and listing costs.
-Direct offers often will not require any cleaning, repairs or upgrades be done to the home.
+In addition, if there is NO agent, you will be able to save a lot of money on commissions, agent fees, and listing costs.
+Direct offers often will NOT require any cleaning, repairs or upgrades be done to the home.
 A direct sale will let you get a great price for your home, without having to wait.
 You can start planning your future now because you will know how much you are getting for your home and when.

 Cons of Direct Sale a House:

 People often confuse the sales price of a house with the amount of money that the seller ends up with at closing.
 That is a huge mistake.
-While the final sale price on a cash sale is often lower than a retail transaction, the amount of money that you actually .
+While the final sale price on a cash sale may be lower than a retail buyer transaction, the amount of money that you actually receive at closing is very similar.
+Remember in a direct sale to a cash home buyer you are not paying real estate commissions, closing costs, repairs and re-inspections, or giving closing credits or down payment assistance.
+There are no delays caused by absent real estate agents and there is a lot less paperwork. etc. Your cost are fixed and the local real estate investor is generally paying for all of those cost.

 Pros of Selling Yourself: